 History of the Myoko Kogen Ski Area

+The original meaning of Myoko comes from Buddhist culture – ‘holy mountain standing in the center of the universe’.
 The Myoko ski resort fields, one of the largest ski areas in Japan, were first used in 1911 and Akakura Onsen was established in the 1930’s as Japan’s first international mountain resort.
 This makes it one of the oldest established ski areas in the world and is a traditional mountain retreat of Japan’s imperial family.
 As just one testimony to the history of skiing in the area visitors will find a ski jinja (skiing shrine), which is dedicated to the protection of skiers in Myoko.
 With this rich history, you have the ideal holiday place to enjoy a total Japan ski resort experience.

 |Myoko Suginohara||Akakura Kanko Resort (Akakan)||Ikenotaira Onsen|

 |Other nearby Niigata and Nagano ski resorts:|

-Page overview: This is the original Myoko Kogen ski resort area reference page.
+Page overview: We are Destination Myoko Kogen – the original Myoko Kogen ski resort area English website.
 Here you will find information on Myoko snowboarding and other activities in Myoko Kogen / Myokokogen / Myoko-shi (one of Japan’s best ski resorts), Akakura Resort, Ikenotaira, Suginohara, Madarao, Kurohime and Togakushi.
-Find the best Myoko accommodation options, plus discover how to ski Japan, snowboard Myoko, cross-country and nordic skiing, find out about ski packages and lift prices, book English ski schools in Akakura and Myoko, Japan, plus see live Myoko snow web-cams.
+Find the best Myoko accommodation options, plus discover how to ski Japan, snowboard Myoko, cross-country and nordic skiing, find out about ski packages and lift prices, book English-speaking ski schools in Akakura and Myoko, Japan, plus see live Myoko snow web-cams.
 Links for childcare and kids ski schools can be found on the resort pages.
-Ski Niigata and Ski Nagano at Myoko Kogen ski resorts.